narayand4/nodejs/README.md

 nodejs
 ======

-Node js examples for beginners.
+Node js sample codes for beginners.
+We can get output of every nodejs codes using terminal. like<br>
+$ node mysql.js

 Install latest nodejs